 Please complete the Pilot Smoke Event Report (VS QC Form 38) for all emergency deployments.
-The form is available at the end of this chapter or on the Certification page of our website at < http://visionsafe.com/inc/pdfs/Pilot_Smoke_Event_Report.pdf >.
+The form is available at the end of this chapter or on the Service page of the VSC website.
 After completion send to VSC Quality Assurance Department.
-The report is not required FAA documentation and is only requested information by VSC for product improvement.
+The report is requested information by VSC for product improvement.
 All information will be treated as Confidential and Proprietary data.